 Freeing the imagination to soar, through an unbound exploration of inspiration, ingenuity, and creativity.

-As the Performing Arts Department’s repertory dance company, Washington University Dance Collective comprises student dancers who have distinguished themselves on the basis of ability, technical skill, and performance acumen.
+As the Performing Arts Department’s repertory dance company, WashU Dance Collective comprises student dancers who have distinguished themselves on the basis of ability, technical skill, and performance acumen.
 We welcome you to join us as we explore the forces and ideas that bring us together in a world which in many ways seems to want to pull us apart.